 The salary inflation assumption is based on market expectations of price inflation and on consideration of Treasury's expected range for inflation, together with an allowance for the margin of salary inflation over price inflation.
-The salary assumption adopted is a flat salary increase of 2.5% p.a., which is the same as that used for the statutory valuation as at 30 June 2017.
-In addition, an age-based scale of promotional salary increases has been used, as set out in Appendix B, which is also the same as adopted for the 30 June 2017 statutory valuation.
+The salary assumption adopted is a flat salary increase of 2.5% p.a., which is the same as that used for the statutory valuation as at 30 June 2019.
+In addition, an age-based scale of promotional salary increases has been used, as set out in Appendix B, which is also the same as adopted for the 30 June 2019 statutory valuation.

-Demographic assumptions
+Demographic Assumptions

-The demographic assumptions used are the same as used in the most recent statutory valuation as at 30 June 2017, allowing for some minor changes following the experience review, as described in Section 5 of this report.
+The demographic assumptions used are the same as used in the most recent statutory valuation as at 30 June 2019.